sarth11/plivo-contact-book-app/README.md

       All the unit and integration test cases can be found in /src/test/java/com/plivo/contactbook If API gives 500 server error , please check the params and manipulate your request to add the required params.
       (Sample pagination request: https://contact-book-app-plivo.herokuapp.com/api/contact-book/v1/contacts?page=0&size =4)

-In case of any doubts please contact me immediately: sarthaksoni987@gmail.com (+917597461819)